 Breathe in lavender

 You’ve probably heard about lavender oil as one of the many natural remedies to reduce anxiety.
 But is it effective?
 A 2016 issue of the journal The Mental Health Clinician states that essential oil of lavender has a “favorable safety and efficacy profile.”
-Therefore, the journal notes that its “a reasonable alternative to consider in patients with anxiety disorders.”
+Therefore, it might be useful in the treatment of anxiety symptoms.
 Try putting a few drops of lavender essential oil on your pillow or in your bath, or add a few drops to a cup of boiling water and inhale for quick, natural anxiety relief.

 Add L-lysine to your diet